jbcoe/rule_of_zero/talk.md

 functions, then all it should do is control ownership of and access to its members.

-Similarly, if a class encapsualtes some business logic then it should not concern itself with ownership and access-management of data but should defer that responsibility to the types it is composed from.
+Similarly, if a class encapsulates some business logic, then it should not concern itself with ownership and access-management of data, but should defer that responsibility to the types it is composed from.

 ---